What is the richest country in the world?

 Note: PPP GDP per capita is expressed in international dollars (abbreviated as Int$), not U.S. dollars.
 Every international dollar has the same purchasing power as one U.S. dollar has in the United States.
 Put another way, every PPP GDP international dollar would buy in your country a similar basket of goods and services that a U.S. dollar would buy in the United States.

 In any case, suffice it to say that the higher a country’s PPP GDP per capita, the richer it is.
-Now, let’s take a look at the top five richest countries in the world by annual PPP GDP per capita as of April 2023.
+Now, let’s take a look at the top five richest countries in the world by annual PPP GDP per capita as of May 2024.

-1. Ireland
+1. Luxembourg

 Luxembourg is a small (991 square miles) Western European country bordered by Belgium to the north and west, Germany to the east, and France to the south.
-It has a PPP GDP per capita of Int$142,940.
+It has a PPP GDP per capita of Int$143,743.

 The country gets a significant chunk of its wealth from its thriving banking and financial services sector.
 While Luxembourg’s economic growth may have slowed down post-pandemic, it remains one of the most stable economies in Europe.
 It also provides the highest standard of living in its region.

-5. Macau
+2. Macau

 Macau, officially known as the Macau Special Administrative Region of the People’s Republic of China, is not a country.
-However, its PPP GDP per capita of Int$89,558 makes it the fifth most prosperous economy in the world.
+However, its PPP GDP per capita of Int$134,141 makes it the fifth most prosperous economy in the world.

 Macau is a collection of islands off Zhuhai.
 It’s a port city located west of Hong Kong across the Zhujiang River Estuary (Pearl River Estuary).
 With its strategic location, it serves as a gateway to mainland China.